glitchdotcom/Pupdates-CMS/README.md

 Parcel collects input files one at a time.
 It starts with `frontend/index.html`.
 There, it sees that a script called `index.js` is required.
 So it adds `index.js` to its input files, and then goes on and parses it.
 In `index.js`, it sees some `import` statements, so it adds those to its list of input files.
 And so on...

-At a certain point, it will have collected all the inputs: it then does a few advanced transformations of the source code (it "transpiles" the source), merge it all together, creates a big `bundle.js` file, and places it in a folder named `dist/`.
+At a certain point, it will have collected all the inputs: it then does a few advanced transformations of the source code (it "transpiles" the source), merges it all together, creates a big `bundle.js` file, and places it in a folder named `dist/`.
 You don't see this folder in the editor because it is listed in `.gitignore`.

 At last, Parcel creates a new `index.html` file, with exactly the same content as the original but that references the `bundle.js` instead of `index.js`, and places it in the `dist/` folder too.